 Try PRTG now and see how it can make your job easier.

 The Enterprise Console has a tab-like interface.
-Using the tabs you can navigate through various pages with information about your monitored objects, such as your network's status, monitoring results, etc., as well as access maps, reports, and settings.
+Using the tabs you can navigate through various pages with information about your monitored objects, such as your network status and monitoring results, for example, as well as access maps, reports, tickets and settings.

 There is documentation available for the following tabs:

-Viewing lists of sensors is a great way to keep an eye on your network's status, as you can select which kind of sensors you would like to see.
-You can filter by object, sensor type, and current sensor state.
+Viewing lists of sensors is a great way to keep an eye on your network status because you can select which kind of sensors you want to see.
+You can filter by various parameters like object or sensor type, for example, and current sensor status.

 Note: For technical reasons, this function is available for one server at a time only.
 If you have configured more than one PRTG core server, please choose one server from the server list in the upper right corner.

-Click on the Sensors entry in the menu tabs bar to show a table list of all sensors.
+Click the Sensors entry in the menu tabs bar to show a table list of all sensors.
 You can enable a filter to only show certain sensors.
 To do so, choose from three different drop down menus to build a filter.
-With each filter you can further decrease the number of sensors shown.
+With each filter you can further decrease the number of shown sensors.